linkerd/website/linkerd.io/content/blog/july-hero.md

 This month's hero is [Dominik Táskai](https://www.linkedin.com/in/dtaskai/).
 Over the past months, Dominik has been actively answering questions and helping community members on the Linkerd Slack.
-Whether his peers had questions about open telemetry, how releases work, or linkerd-destination pods, Dominik was always happy to help.
+Whether his peers had questions about open telemetry, linkerd-destination pods, or how Linkerd releases work, Dominik was always happy to help.
 Thank you, Dominik, for sharing your knowledge with the community and helping your peers during their Linkerd journey!

 ![Dominik Táskai](/uploads/dominik-taskai.png)